-The truth is, Obsidian's flexibility is both its strength and its weakness.
-For many people, a simpler alternative would be more productive.
+Obsidian's flexibility is both its strength and its weakness.
+If you have spent more time configuring plugins and debating folder structures than taking notes, a simpler alternative would be more productive.

 Before recommending alternatives, let's acknowledge why people seek them: